-The Utah Administrative Code is the body of all effective administrative rules as compiled and organized by the Division of Administrative Rules (Subsection 63G-3-102(5); see also Sections 63G-3-701 and 702).
+The Utah Administrative Code is the body of all effective administrative rules as compiled and organized by the Division of Administrative Rules (see Subsection 63G-3-102(5); see also Sections 63G-3-701 and 702).

-NOTE: For a list of rules that have been made effective since March 1, 2014, please see the codification segue page.
+NOTE: For a list of rules that have been made effective since September 1, 2016, please see the codification segue page.